openvswitch/ovs/FAQ.md

    dmesg for errors regarding GRE registration).
 To fix this, unload all GRE modules that appear in lsmod as well as the OVS kernel module.
-You can then reload the OVS module following the directions in [INSTALL.md], which will ensure that dependencies are satisfied.
+You can then reload the OVS module following the directions in [INSTALL.rst], which will ensure that dependencies are satisfied.

 ### Q: Open vSwitch does not seem to obey my packet filter rules.